306bobby/projectsandcastlefix/README.md

-INSTRUCTIONS
+## Installation instructions

-Download Project Sandbox Android edition
+* Download Project Sandcastle Android edition

-Jailbreak with current checkra1n
+* Jailbreak with current checkra1n

-Change the contained iSetup file with the one in this git
+* Replace the Sandcastle isetup file with the one in this git

-Run ./setup.sh
+* Run ./setup.sh or otherwise run the isetup script on your device

-Download checkra1n version 0.10.1
+* Download checkra1n version 0.10.1

-Run the start.sh
+* Run the start.sh.
+For linux users, there is an included start_linux.sh

 Enjoy :)

-KNOWN ISSUES
+## How to fix the touchscreen on a previous installation

+Warning: please back up your nand file.
+The isetup file should work on all sandcastle installations with the official nand image, but no guarantee.

+All you need to do is run the isetup script on your device.
+The script will detect if you have already installed sandcastle.

+## Known issues

-checkra1n 0.10.2 works sometimes but is inconsistent
+checkra1n 0.10.2 works sometimes but is inconsistent.

-checkra1n 0.11 crashes nto pongoOS
+checkra1n 0.11 crashes nto pongoOS.

-checkra1n 0.12-0.12.1 does not boot into pongoOS
+checkra1n 0.12-0.12.1 does not boot into pongoOS.

-checkra1n 0.12.2-present does not load the image into pongoOS
+checkra1n 0.12.2-present does not load the image into pongoOS.

-Touchscreen functionality is not working currently

-I have submitted an issue for Pongo to hopefully get the touchscreen functional (if it is a Pongo problem, may not be)